Saturday, May 12, 2018

-The Sanderson Boys Get Naked at Summer Camp
+The Sanderson Boys Get Naked

 I never understood the Lionel Ritchie song "Easy like Sunday Morning."
 In our house, Sunday morning was a flurry of activity, as five people rushed through breakfast, fed the dogs, put the potroast in the oven, dressed in our best clothes, and drove across town to make it to church for: